-This Acceptable Use Policy (“AUP”) sets forth the principles that govern the use by customers of the systems, services and products provided by Internet Systems Consortium, Inc. (ISC) (hereafter referred to as “Company”).
-The AUP has been created to promote the integrity, security, reliability and privacy of Company’s systems and networks.
+This Acceptable Use Policy (“AUP”) sets forth the principles that govern the use of various systems, services, and products made available by Internet Systems Consortium (“ISC”).
+The AUP has been created to promote the integrity, security, reliability, and privacy of ISC’s systems and networks.

 Compliance With Law

-Prohibited Uses of Company’s Systems, Services and Products
+Prohibited Uses of ISC’s Systems, Services and Products

 Prohibited Actions: General Conduct